IBE160/SG-Gruppe-3-Kun/docs/epics.md

 Given a Supabase account,
 When I create a new project,
 Then a PostgreSQL database is provisioned.
-And the FastAPI backend is configured with the necessary environment variables to connect to the Supabase database.
+And the FastAPI backend is configured with `DATABASE_URL` in `app/core/config.py`.
+And `app/db/session.py` is implemented using `SQLAlchemy`'s async engine.
-And a simple test endpoint in FastAPI can successfully write and read data from a test table in Supabase.
+And a simple test endpoint can successfully read/write to the DB.

 **Prerequisites:** Story 1.3
-**Technical Notes:** Use Supabase free tier, configure `DATABASE_URL` environment variable in Railway.
+**Technical Notes:** Use `asyncpg` driver.

 ### Story 1.7: Set up ChromaDB Vector Store